fth-ship/suck/README.md

     - Create the documentation of API

+    - Add RegExp support to match patterns

+    - Add ignore patterns support

+    - Cluster crawling

+    - Add Jug support

-    - Move the methods of `bin/index.js` to `lib/index.js`, to make more reusable.
+    - Move the methods of `bin/index.js` to `lib/index.js`, to make more reusable. [ OK ]

 ## Author and the license